onestudio-co/one-crew/PROMPT_ENGINEERING.md

 ## Tools and Technologies Used

-- **[ChatGPT-4.1](https://openai.com/gpt-4)**: Used for conceptual development, prompt engineering, and defining the agent team structure
+- **[ChatGPT-4.1](https://openai.com/index/gpt-4-1/)**: Used for conceptual development, prompt engineering, and defining the agent team structure
-- **[Augment Code](https://www.augmentcode.ai/)**: VS Code extension used for the technical implementation phase
+- **[Augment Code](https://www.augmentcode.com/)**: VS Code extension used for the technical implementation phase
 - **[CrewAI](https://github.com/joaomdmoura/crewAI)**: Framework for orchestrating multi-agent AI systems

-### Why GPT-4.1?

-We chose GPT-4.1 for this project because:

-1. **Web Browsing Capability**: GPT-4.1 includes a built-in web browser, allowing agents to gather up-to-date information about markets, technologies, and benchmarks
-2. **Advanced Reasoning**: The model demonstrates superior reasoning capabilities for complex business strategy tasks
-3. **Context Understanding**: GPT-4.1 shows excellent comprehension of regional market constraints and business modeling concepts

 ### Development Environment

 The technical implementation was done using the Augment Code VS Code extension rather than directly with Claude as initially mentioned.
-Augment Code provides an AI-powered coding assistant that integrates directly into the development environment, making it easier to generate, edit, and refine code while maintaining full control over the development process.
+Augment Code is an AI-powered coding assistant that integrates directly into the development environment, designed specifically for professional software engineers working with large codebases.
+It provides contextual code generation, editing, and refinement capabilities while maintaining full control over the development process.

 ## Origin Story